The-Back-Room/The-Back-Room.github.io/docs/windows-themes/sfw/msstyle/deskthemepacks/macos.md

 MacOS themes ported to Windows 10 and 11

 > [!NOTE]
-> These themes should work without problems onn all versions of Windows from Windows 8 onwards.
+> These themes should work without problems on all versions of Windows from Windows 8 onwards.
->
-> Keep in mind that these themes will not have the correct colorization if used on versions of Windows earlier than Windows 8.

 ![Preview][Preview]